rchern/StackExchangeScripts/README.md

   * Will only work if the comment is visible when the page is linked to.
 * Adds audit link to /reputation
 * Adds history link to each question and answer

+##SEChatFaviconNotifier
+Adds unread count and @-mention notifications directly to the favicon of the chatroom page.
+The circle shows the number of unread messages and turns green when someone @-mentions you.

+##SEAnswerWatcher

+**Warning: This script is not finished and may include defects / missing features.** Adds a 'answers' tab to the StackExchange SuperColliding Dropdown Menu.
+Answers and tag wikis can then be watched and the user be notified when new comments arrives, or when the answer is edited.